nour95/katacoda/final-docker/step1.md

 ## Create a container and run it

-We can see all the images that had been installed in your system, you can run:
+Let's start by looking at all the images installed on the machine!
+We can achieve this goal by issuing the following command on the terminal (or by pressing the command below):

-`docker images`{{execute}}.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `docker images`{{execute}}.

-Here we can see that Katacoda has many already installed images.
-But has no ready containers (pre-created containers).
+We can see that Katacoda has a few images installed already!
+An image is...

-We can see all the container that have been created in your system through running:
-`docker ps -a`{{execute}}

-Since we haven't created any container yet, we will see that the list is empty.
 <!---
 TODO diff between images and containers. https://www.edureka.co/community/18657/what-is-the-difference-between-a-docker-image-and-container -->

+Now that we know the difference betweeen an `image` and a `container`, let's list all of the currently available containers:

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `docker ps -a`{{execute}}

-We can now try to install another image and create a container of it and see what will happen.
-Since programmers love to begin with hello-world functions/things, let's install a hello-world image.
+Unsurprisingly, since we haven't created any container yet, we will see that the list is empty.
+Let's change that!
+We can try to install another image and create a container of it and see what will happen.
+Since programmers love to begin with hello-world, let's do that as well.
 Run:

-`docker run hello-world`{{execute}}
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `docker run hello-world`{{execute}}

-This command `run` will try to find the image `hello-world` locally and then **create** a container and **run** it.
-But since we hadn't install this image before, it won't find anything.

-However docker is very nice and great so even if it didn't find the image locally, it will search about it in a database on the internet or what is called: docker hub.
+This command will try to find the image `hello-world` locally, and then **create** a container and finally **run** it.
+But since we haven't installed this image before, it won't find anything locally!
+However, docker is very nice and great, so even if it didn't find the image locally, it will search for it in a database on the internet called `docker hub`, and download it from there!
-Docker search there and find such image and install it.
-Then it create a container of this image.
+Once the image is found, a container of this image is created.

 Another nice thing about docker is that it prints a message to you that explain to you what has just happened with more details: